The LLM Bottleneck: Why Open-Source Vision LLMs Struggle with Hierarchical Visual Recognition: Both Proprietary and Open-Source VLLMs Lack Hierarchical Visual Consistency

-VLLMs are the image classifiers $f_\theta$ in equations~(\ref{eq:HCA})~and~(\ref{eq:Acc}), and one can use language prompts to steer their output to a particular taxonomy level.
-More concretely, we formalize a VQA task for each image given a desired taxonomy level, $(x^i,\mathcal{Y}_j),i=1,2,\cdots,N, j=1,2,\cdots,L^i,$ as follows.
+In this work, VLLMs are the image classifiers $f_\theta$ in equations~(\ref{eq:HCA})~and~(\ref{eq:Acc}), and we use language prompts to steer their output to a particular taxonomy level.
+Concretely, we formalize a VQA task for each image given a desired taxonomy level, $(x^i,\mathcal{Y}_j),i=1,2,\cdots,N, j=1,2,\cdots,L^i.$

-\textbf{VQA Tasks.} We derive {approximately one million} four-choice VQA tasks and six taxonomies from four hierarchical image classification datasets~\cite{cub200,inat2021,imagenet,food101} to evaluate VLLMs in a closed-set setting.
+\textbf{VQA Tasks.} We derive {approximately one million} four-choice VQA tasks and six taxonomies from four hierarchical visual recognition datasets~\cite{cub200,inat2021,imagenet,food101} to evaluate VLLMs in a closed-set setting.
 This setting mitigates the challenge of open-set generation, which involves a prohibitively large prediction space~\cite{vlm_img_bad} and ambiguous prediction granularity.
 We test different VQA prompts (provided in Appendix~\ref{sec:app:analysis}), and they generally follow this format:

-Arguably, the four-choice VQA tasks are easier than the conventional hierarchical image classification, whose label space is orders of magnitude bigger than four.
+Arguably, the four-choice VQA tasks are easier than the conventional hierarchical visual recognition, whose label space is orders of magnitude bigger than four.
 To compensate this difference, we make sure the four choices are from the same level of a taxonomy and use ``confusing labels'' in the VQA tasks.
 Specifically, we use SigLIP~\cite{siglip} to compute the cosine similarity scores between an image and all text labels other than the ground truth (at a particular taxonomy level), selecting the top three most similar labels as the distracting VQA choices.
 Besides, we provide the results of randomly sampled choices in Appendix~\ref{sec:app:More results}.